The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 ### MCH

 Although MCH does decent personal DPS, it has awkward interactions when it comes to Devilment.
-Reassemble guarantees a crit+DH for a Drill or Air Anchor, so using Reassemble when Devilment is up makes Devilment have no value for that specific GCD.
+Reassemble guarantees a Crit+DH for a Drill or Air Anchor, so using Reassemble when Devilment is up makes Devilment have no value for that specific GCD.
 It is advised to do this Reassemble outside of Devilment.
 Additionally, Wildfire is guaranteed to never Crit nor DH, therefore this ability also will not get any value from Devilment.
 Hypercharge is decent for Esprit generation because it enables the MCH to perform five Heatblasts in the time they would normally use three GCDs.

 ### BRD